-Instead, different companies have their set criteria, with some companies being lenient in one area or more strict in another.
+Instead, different companies have their set criteria, some being lenient in one area or more strict in another.

-Those aged between 51 and up, depending on the eligibility requirements, have around a 25% chance of being approved for accelerated underwriting.
+Depending on the eligibility requirements, those aged 51 and up have a 25% chance of being approved for accelerated underwriting.

 To be accepted for accelerated underwriting, you must meet the age and face amount requirements (listed in the table above).